“We don’t go home until the job is done.”

 In or out of the courtroom, Nicholas Davies serves as a grounded, level-headed, tenacious and respected family lawyer in BC.
 His prior experience working in the Canadian Armed Forces, in the offshore oil industry based in the Canadian Arctic, and as a Whistler Mountain ski patroller, in addition to his background as a boxer and airplane and glider pilot, has provided him with insightful, social perceptiveness, critical thinking, and problem-solving skills, which complement his legal training and many years representing family law clients.

-With 28 years of experience in family law, family law mediation, real property transactions and disputes, and corporate/commercial transactions and disputes, Nicholas Davies currently focuses his practice on family law and corporate/commercial litigation.
+With over 30 years of experience in family law, family law mediation, real property transactions and disputes, and corporate/commercial transactions and disputes, Nicholas Davies currently focuses his practice on family law and corporate/commercial litigation.
 His knowledge of complex property transactions is a particular asset for high net worth couples working to untangle the financial aspects of their relationship.

 When Nick is not at his desk working or eating one of his favourite foods (sushi!), you can find him guest-instructing in the PLTC program on real estate and family law topics as well as regularly judging in the PLTC moot court program.
 He is also an active Rotarian and has served as president of his Rotary Club.

 B.C. appeal court clarifies method for calculating income for child support for incorporated payors.